 in 1985 the Iconic Japanese brand Honda came to Bridge franchises.
 At this time Honda has some really great ranges many of which we still see today including the CB and Gold Wing ranges.

-1997 Saw bridge move to Marsh Barton and receive a full re-brand.
-The Marsh Barton site offered lots of opportunity to grow and expand, which it subsequently did.
+1997 Saw Bridge move to Marsh Barton and receive a full re-brand.
+The Marsh Barton site offered lots of opportunities to grow and expand, which it subsequently did.

 Bike Nights at Bridge Motorcycles have become a monthly staple.
 Drawing big names like Ron Haslam, Tommy Bridewell, Carl Fogarty and Michael Laverty

 2016 saw the biggest shake-up of the Bridge Brand, dropping the blue and yellow and embracing Grey and red.
 Bridge also branched out with the opening of Cafe 53.
 This retro-themed cafe offers hot snacks & drinks to both locals and bikers, Bridge will always look to be at the cutting edge of both motorcycles and service it was like this in 1953 and it is the same today.